vidartf/widget-gen/README.md

 It can read (parse) the widget definitions from:

-- A custom JSON format
+- A custom JSON schema-like format
 - Python widgets based on ipywidgets